As a Religious Program Specialist in the Navy, your role could give you the opportunity to:

 Religious Program Specialists in the Navy Reserve serve in an Enlisted role.
 Before receiving the ongoing professional training that comes with the job, initial training requirements must be met.

-For current or former military Enlisted servicemembers: Prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.
+For current or former military Enlisted service members: prior experience satisfies the initial Recruit Training requirement – so you will not need to go through Boot Camp again.

-For those without prior military experience: You will need to meet the initial Recruit Training requirement by attending Boot Camp for seven to nine weeks in Great Lakes, Ill.
+For those without prior military experience: you will need to meet the initial Recruit Training requirement by attending Boot Camp for seven to nine weeks in Great Lakes, IL.
 This training course will prepare you for service in the Navy Reserve and count as your first Annual Training.